 The Pistorio Sports Complex was added to the campus in 1998 and the old Infirmary, which now houses the development office, was renovated in 2001.
 Since 1985, the school’s enrollment has increased close to 170%.
 Almost 45% of the Academy’s living graduates are under the age of 30.
 Now the Dominican Sisters reside at the new Mount de Sales convent, which was completed in the Spring of 2011.

 Mount de Sales Academy continues to thrive because of the generosity and dedication of its past friends and benefactors.
-For nearly 162 years, there has been a strong communal bond among faculty, students, parents, and alumnae.
+Since 1852, there has been a strong communal bond among faculty, students, parents, and alumnae.